 The temperature control interface shown in Figure 8 is located at the foot end of the incubator to allow quick access from either side when the incubator is in operation.
-The interface contains a setpoint knob that allows the operator to adjust the temperature setpoint between 31-37 Celsius and this knob directly controls a potentiometer in the analog temperature control circuitry.
-The Green LED in the middle is illuminated when the temperature inside the hood is equal to the temperature setpoint.
+The interface contains a setpoint knob which allows the operator to adjust the temperature setpoint between 31-37 Celsius and this knob directly controls a potentiometer in the analog temperature control circuitry.